miguelmota/javascript-idiosyncrasies/README.md

 This is a growing collection of JavaScript idiosyncrasies, or things that are not easily understood.

 Good for interview questions.
 If you can explain *why* the answer is to all questions then you are *truly* a JavaScript ninja.
-Some of these are just to confuse the reader, and by no means encourage best practices.
-It's simply to demonstrate if one has a grasp of the language.
+Some of these are just to confuse the reader, and by no means encourage best practices and should be never be seen in production code.
+It's simply to demonstrate if one has a strong grasp of the language and knows what I'm trying to get at.

 Feel free to submit pull requests :)